rtomrud/standard-slugify/README.md

 You can specify custom replacements by passing an object that maps characters to strings as the `replacements` option.
 The custom replacements take precedence over the default replacements in case of collision.

-Transliterates all characters from US-ASCII, ISO-8859-1,2,3,4,5,7,9,10,13,14,15,16, MES-1, WGL4, all characters with the White_Space property in Unicode, and all characters from the Dash_Punctuation category of Unicode.
-Every other character is removed by default.

 ```js
 import standardSlugify from "standard-slugify";